- Thyroid lumps (nodules) may occasionally represent a primary thyroid malignancy, although most are benign.

 - Thy 1: insufficient sample.

-All patients should have their vocal cord movements assessed by flexible nasendoscopy prior to surgery.
+All patients must have their vocal cord mobility assessed by flexible nasendoscopy prior to surgery.

-The management of a thyroid lump may be conservative, medical or surgical.
-Policies vary slightly between departments, and there are no hard-and-fast rules, but in general:
+The management of a thyroid nodule may be conservative, medical or surgical.
+Policies vary slightly between departments, but in general:

-- Thy 2: conservative management with repeat USS+FNAC in around 6 months.
-Surgery may however be indicated for other factors raising possibility of malignancy such as rapid enlargement, family history, suspicious ultrasound findings.
+- Thy 2: conservative management.
+Surgery or repeated investigation may however be indicated for other factors raising possibility of malignancy such as rapid enlargement, family history or suspicious ultrasound findings.
 Excision can be performed for cosmesis or pressure symptoms.